google/google-authenticator/libpam/README.md

 Setting this option will change the code length for all users.
 It is not currently possible to set this on a user-by-user basis.

+### show_counter_in_prompt

+Show the current HOTP counter value, if any is available, in the prompt displayed to the user.
+Note that this will slightly decrease the security of the token, since an attacker will only need to guess the shared secret and not also the counter value.
+Assuming shared secrets of at least 20 bytes, the impact of knowing the few bits of state from the counter are likely to be minimal.
+Of more concern may be that an attacker will be able to detect when the real user logs in.